pfsense/docs/source/monitoring/services-status.rst

 meant to be user-controlled are displayed.
 A service is also not displayed if it is disabled.

-To stop a service, press the stop button |stop|.
-To start a service, press the start button |start|, to restart, press the restart button
+To stop a service, press the stop button |fa-stop-circle|.
+To start a service, press the start button |fa-play-circle|, to restart, press the restart button
-|restart|.
+|fa-repeat|.

 More icons are displayed to visit other pages associated with a given service's area.
 See :doc:`Shortcut Bar </config/shortcut-bar>` for details.